mattsinbox/forecasting_risk_with_decision_trees/README.md

 [Volatility Explanation](https://www.investopedia.com/ask/answers/062415/how-does-implied-volatility-impact-pricing-options.asp

 # Install
 The Jupyter notebook is written in Python 3.
 In addition a sample csv file is provided.
+Set variable 'og' in the notebook to the sample csv file.
+Run the notebook.

+# Contributing
+machine_learning_volatility was written by Matthew Aronowitz